 The argument from work, then, is of limited scope.
-If elephants, donkeys and horses are at least as well off as workers as farm animals can be, then preserving ‘the link’ does not require RKA.
+If elephants, donkeys, and horses are at least as well off as workers as farm animals can be, then preserving ‘the link’ does not require RKA.
 Further, if these animals are better off as workers than they would be without work, the benefits are only conferred to these particular animals.
-Again, nonexistent animals would not be worse off.
+Again, non-existent animals would not be worse off.
 Porcher’s argument, in sum, proves too much or too little.
 The comparison between two possible lives for existing beings would only justify creating new ones with either of these lives if we could show that we must create new beings.
 But we’re considering possible, not necessary beings, whose very existence depends on the choices we make.
 Porcher owes us an argument that we have decisive reasons to bring to existence beings with lives worth living.
 If it were the case, we would likely have a duty to preserve an immense range of practices as long as the animals’ lives would be sufficiently worth living.
 Even Porcher is not making that claim.

 Hers is a more demanding case for giving animals good lives, not just lives worth living.
 Porcher, as we saw, appeals to affects, joy in particular.
 I wonder if, taken seriously, this does not create a more stringent standard than she suspects.
 For one thing, many current practices involving animals would no longer be permissible by this standard—if anything, the balance of joy over misery in the lives of most currently farmed animals is dramatically negative.
 A more intriguing question is what sort of work, including husbandry, can meet the standard of joy.
-Animal labour is typically hard work, structured by rigid external constraints (e.g., the labor of carriage horses, tourism elephants, dogs used for police, security, search, among others, draft animals, etc.) (DeMello 2012: 194-214).
-Surely, many of these interactions involve shared positive affects–police and military work can involve meaningful personal bonds (DeMello 2012: 194-214, 234-5).
-Despite the inherent risks and constraints of a strenuous job, these very well may be joyful mutually rewarding interactions.
+Animal labour is typically hard work, structured by rigid external constraints (e.g., the labour of carriage horses, tourism elephants, dogs used for police, security, search, among others, draft animals, etc.) (DeMello 2012: 194–214).
+Surely, many of these interactions involve shared positive affects—police and military work can involve meaningful personal bonds (DeMello 2012: 194–214, 234–5).
+Despite the inherent risks and constraints of a strenuous job, these very well may be joyful, mutually rewarding interactions.
 And the standpoint of human workers matters too.
-Like traditional farmers, animal handlers, trainers and other people working with animals acquire valuable insights into animals’ wants and need.
+Like traditional farmers, animal handlers, trainers, and other people working with animals acquire valuable insights into animals’ wants and need.
 Their testimony is a valuable source of ‘folk expertise’ (Andrews 2009) and provides a counterpoint to the industrial perception of animals.
 Yet work may also obscure some signals.
 Specific aims, values and needs, inherent biases can distort the perception and interpretation of signals.
 Humans are not just guardians or trustees; they breed and raise, buy and sell, train and confine livestock and other animals for specific purposes that shape what signals to pay attention to.
 Hence, what kind of jobs can provide for good lives remains an empirical question.
 We can’t simply assume that anecdotal evidence collected among workers accurately captures the experiences of animals themselves over a wide range of jobs and working conditions.